Overview

 Authorization Code Flow with PKCE

-Mixpanel uses Authorization Code + PKCE (S256):
+Mixpanel uses Authorization Code + PKCE (S256):- Authorization endpoint:

 https://{mixpanel_domain}/oauth/authorize - Token endpoint: